Neuromancer: Author and composition

 In 1981, William Gibson worked as a teaching assistant at his alma mater, the University of British Columbia.
 In the same year, his Nebula Award-nominated short story "Johnny Mnemonic" introduced one of Neuromancers main characters, Molly.
 "Johnny Mnemonic" infused elements of crime fiction, like marginalised communities and criminal society, with technology, blurring the boundary of human and machine.
 The setting of the Sprawl and the concept of cyberspace first appeared in Omni the following year in his short story "Burning Chrome", and were popularised by Neuromancer.
 Later in 1981, Gibson was commissioned to write a novel by science-fiction editor Terry Carr for his second series of Ace Science Fiction Specials; he submitted an outline later that year with the working title Jacked In, eventually renaming it Neuromancer.
 (Note: This change was at his publisher's suggestion, hoping to avoid the sexual connotation of the phrase "jacking off".)
 Gibson did not understand computing or networking in much detail, primarily wanting the shared vocabulary surrounding the topics.

 The novel underwent considerable revision, with Gibson saying he rewrote the first two-thirds twelve times to ensure there was both stylistic consistency and a "vaguely plausible" plot.
-Gibson's sought to eliminate "clunk", contracting his prose to ensure "individual parts carry more weight".
+Gibson sought to eliminate "clunk", contracting his prose to ensure "individual parts carry more weight".
 He did not write the novel with a concrete outline, or initially know how it would end, writing the novel in "blind animal panic" because he thought it would fail if he did not hold the reader's attention.
 Gibson added the novel's final sentence ("He never saw Molly again.") to prevent himself from writing a sequel.
 (Note: Molly appears in the Sprawl trilogy's third entry, Mona Lisa Overdrive, reporting that Case retired and married.)